Glamour Boys (politicians): Members

+Others associated with the group include Robert Boothby, Harold Nicolson, Harry Crookshank, Ronald Tree, and Jim Thomas.

 Apprehensions about Hitler

 In the late 1920s and early 1930s, Berlin’s sexual liberation was very inviting for British homosexuals, who lived under fear of persecution back home.
 Living their lives with practised subterfuge in Britain, gays felt free to be themselves in Berlin.

 Among these regular visitors to Germany were these British MPs.
 The treatment of Jews and the assassination of homosexuals in Hitler’s purge of political opponents in the Night of the Long Knives in 1934 gave them insights that many in Britain were keen on ignoring.
 The group spoke out against appeasement, were scathingly critical of the Munich Agreement, and became ardent campaigners for rearmament.
 Many of them even enlisted, risking exposure and imprisonment.

 Without these parliamentary rebels sounding the alarm as early as 1932 and speaking and voting against Chamberlain’s policy of appeasement, says author Chris Bryant, Britain “would never have gone to war with Hitler, Churchill would never have become prime minister and Nazism would never have been defeated”.

 By the end of the decade, Berlin’s sexual liberation was over and gay men were sent to concentration camps.